Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

+\textbf{Methodology:} Validation begins by selecting 50 random blocks from all blocks that are change-sensitive in 2020q1 (the first three months of 2020) (see \autoref{tab:validation_by_block}).
+This selection is unbiased and large enough to evaluate statistically.
+(Our case studies that examine locations (\autoref{sec:results}) are also helpful, but will under-represent blocks in urban areas.)

-We then geolocate each block (all are geolocatable in our sample).
-We see the block are global, in 19 different countries or regions.
-Locations follow \autoref{fig:block_coverage}, with 22 in China, 5 in Russia, 4 in Malaysia, 3 in India, and 2 each in Brazil and Hong Kong (SAR)
+We then geolocate each block to match it to ground truth news reports.
+All blocks in our sample are geolocatable. \reviewfix{} We see the blocks are global, in 18 different countries or regions, following the distribution seen in \autoref{fig:block_coverage}, with 22 in China, 5 in Russia, 4 in Malaysia, 3 in India, 2 in Brazil and Hong Kong SAR (China), and remaining 12 are single blocks in single countries.

-To avoid transient behavior at the beginning and end of our data we discard changes seen in the first week of January.
-We use global Covid-19 lockdown dates from multiple media sources~\cite{Wuhan1,russia1,malaysia1,India1,Brazil1,hongkong1,uk1,ukr1,france1,iraq1,germany1,iran1,italy1,spain1,venezuela1,belgium1}.
-We find 44 blocks with lockdown dates in this quarter, discarding 6 blocks for Russia and Singapore that have lockdown not visible in this quarter (March 30 and April 7).

-Our algorithm detects changes in 14 blocks (31\%) of these 44 blocks.
-In 13 of the 44 (29\%) we confirm a CUSUM-detected change in the raw data within 4 days of the reported Covid-19 lockdown date.
-(We discard one case since visual inspection suggests a network outage and not a Covid-related change, although it is at the right time.)
-These cases represent true positives.
-We confirm that all blocks see a change in the raw data, although for one block the algorithm detect a change but visually it is not obvious.

-We also find 6 blocks that are missed by our algorithm but could have been found; these represent false negatives that we could possibly find by tuning our detection parameters.
-Visually examination of raw data from all blocks shows 5 additional blocks with visual changes missed by the algorithm.
-The sixth is a block in China that just missed our 4-day window.

-For 9 blocks our algorithm detects changes at dates other than the Covid-related days, and we confirm those changes with manual examination of the raw data.
-Networks change for many reasons, including ISP maintenance~\cite{Richter18a}, and our algorithm detects these types of reconfiguration.
-These blocks show correct detection of network changes, and they are legitimate events.
-However, they are ``noise'' relative to Covid work-from-home, and need to be filtered out as described below.

-Our algorithm detects no changes in the rest of blocks that do not show changes in the raw data.

-Overall, we show that \emph{our algorithm is successful at finding Covid-related changes}---we confirm this result in \autoref{sec:results} where we show events that it discovers which we can confirm in news reports.
-However, Covid-caused changes do not always affect \emph{all} blocks in a region.
-While the signal we watch for in blocks often changes in response to work-from-home, work-from-home does not change \emph{all} blocks, so the sensitivity of this signal is moderate (29\%, 13 of 44 blocks).
-Finally, other events, such as ISP maintenance, also trigger our algorithm.
-Fortunately, while such false positives occur, ISP maintenance is not usually correlated geographically.
-In \autoref{sec:CaseStudy:UttarPradesh} we show an example of a large non-Covid event, that is a legitimate Internet lockdown, but due to other political causes.

-The implication of this validation is that our algorithm functions best as a \emph{detector for unknown Covid-19 work from home} and for \emph{verification of the implementation of work-from-home}.
-In both cases, they should be accompanied by manual validation.
-Our results suggest that our algorithm is too imprecise to be suitable for unsupervised classification, and correlation across multiple networks and localized geography should be used to filter out the scattered false positives that will occur due to ISP maintenance.
-We use these principles in the next section to investigate events our algorithm discovers.